-Adapted from Alcoholics Anonymous’ Twelve Steps
+Short-form, adapted from Alcoholics Anonymous’ Twelve Steps

-We admitted we were powerless over Whiteness—that our lives had become unmanageable.
+We admitted we were powerless over whiteness—that our lives had become unmanageable.

-Came to believe that a Greater Wisdom could restore us to sanity.
+Came to believe that a greater wisdom could restore us to sanity.

-Made a decision to turn our will and our lives over to the care and direction of a Greater Wisdom as we understood it.
+Made a decision to turn our will and our lives over to the care and direction of a greater wisdom as we understood it.

 Made a searching and fearless moral inventory of ourselves.

-Admitted to our Greater Wisdom, to ourselves, and to another human being the exact nature of our wrongs.
+Admitted to our greater wisdom, to ourselves, and to another human being the exact nature of our wrongs.

-Were entirely ready to have our Greater Wisdom transform all these defaults of character.
+Were entirely ready to have our greater wisdom transform all these defaults of character.

-Humbly asked our Greater Wisdom to transform our shortcomings.
+Humbly asked our greater wisdom to transform our shortcomings.

 Made a list of all persons we had harmed, and became willing to make amends to them all.